MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 - Update Status timestamp on the real-time minute instead of elapsed time minutes
 - Capture and display GNSS timestamp along with lat/long; if lat/long unavailable, do NOT clear lat/long/GNSS timestamp
 - Option to dump Status contents to log file
+- Reduce the initial height of the Receive window and the overall window, so Diagnostic can fit on a 1366x768 display.
+(Still manually resizable; maybe get fancy and automatically extend height to available display height??)